LordNed/Winditor/docs/tutorials/tutorials.md

 ## Basics
 The [Basics](basics/basics.html) tutorial will give you an overview of Winditor.

+### Terminology
+The [Terminology](basics/terminology.html) guide lists some common terms used in creating maps for Wind Waker.

 ### Importing a Visual Mesh
 The [Importing a Visual Mesh](basics/import_visual.html) tutorial explains how to import a visual mesh into the map.